BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 > 2. For this lesson we ran everything in the same directory and you can see that we generated quite a few files by the time we were done.
 Many population genomic studies have data for hundreds of individuals and running everything in the same directory gets confusing and messy.
 However, having the data in a different directory from the output complicates running things a little (you have to remember which directory you're in).
 >Make a new directory called `raw_data` and `mv` the raw data files (those that end in fastq.gz, and the tinygenome) into it.
 Then mv everything that we generated into a folder called `old_outputs`.
 Now rerun our code making a directory for the `trimmed_reads` and `sam_bam` files each.

->NOTE: The following solution still has one small typo error in it.
-See if you can find the error and get the code to run.

 <details><summary><span style="color: purple;">Solution</span></summary>
 <p>